pdinie831/RooBernsteinEffi/README.md

 [i.e. to compile on fly in lxplus you can set:
 scl enable devtoolset-7 tcsh]

-to compile&make dictionary for the RooBernsteinEffi class :
+to compile all the executables (testEffi and testEffi3DB0-2016-makeHisto) && make dictionary for the RooBernsteinEffi class :
 ```
 make all
 ```